AppCleaner for Mac: Everything you need to know

 Is AppCleaner safe?

 When entrusting your files to an uninstaller, it’s always a good idea to make sure the software is safe and secure.
 AppCleaner is a fairly small and unobtrusive app and is fundamentally safe to use.
-However, it is a third-party app that has not been authorized by Apple, which means that it may run into compatibility problems with newer iOS operating systems.
+However, it is a third-party app that has not been authorized by Apple, which means that it may run into compatibility problems with newer macOS versions.

 You can also make the app more secure by ensuring that you’re constantly using the most updated version.
 AppCleaner has the option to automatically check for updates and prompts you when new versions become available.
+It is available from the AppCleaner > Preferences > Updates > Check updates automatically or by clicking Check for Updates from the menu bar.
 This is a great way to reduce any vulnerabilities that third-party apps like this one might present.

 AppCleaner review: The verdict